Robust Evidence for Declining Disruptiveness: Assessing the Role of Zero-Backward-Citation Works: Simulations: Robust Evidence of Declining Disruptiveness

 \section{Simulations: Robust Evidence of Declining Disruptiveness}

 \addtocontents{toc}{ }

 In this section, we examine HATWG's re-analysis of Monte Carlo simulations presented in PLF.
 HATWG plot the average disruptiveness of papers over time in the observed and rewired networks.
-They find that disruptiveness declines in both and conclude declining disruptiveness is an artifact of 0-bcite papers.\footnote{While we focus on other aspects of HATWG's analyses, we identify a logical issue in their inferences about 0-bcite papers from their simulations.
-HATWG assert that the similar disruptiveness trends between observed and rewired networks, combined with the ``one-to-one correspondence between zero reference papers within the original and rewired networks\ldots [constitutes] proof that the reported decline in disruptiveness is merely showing a relative decrease of zero reference papers over time'' (HATWG, Fig.~S10).
-However, their rewiring process preserves \emph{multiple} network features \emph{in addition} to the number of 0-bcite papers (e.g., degree distributions).
-Because these features are also consistent between the observed and rewired networks, the correspondence between original and rewired networks cannot isolate 0-bcite papers as the causal factor.
-This is akin to claiming that because both A and B are preserved and effect C is observed, A must cause C—while disregarding B's potential role.}
+They find that disruptiveness declines in both and conclude declining disruptiveness is an artifact of 0-bcite papers.\footnote{We identify a logical issue in HATWG's inferences about 0-bcite papers from their simulations.
+HATWG assert that similar disruptiveness trends between observed and rewired networks, combined with the ``one-to-one correspondence between zero reference papers within the original and rewired networks\ldots [constitutes] proof that the reported decline in disruptiveness is merely showing a relative decrease of zero reference papers over time'' (HATWG, Fig.~S10).
+However, their rewiring process preserves \emph{multiple} network features beyond the number of 0-bcite papers (e.g., degree distributions).
+Because these features are also consistent between the observed and rewired networks, the correspondence between the two cannot isolate 0-bcite papers as the causal factor.
+This is akin to claiming that because both A and B are preserved and effect C is observed, A must cause C---while disregarding B's potential role.}

 However, this conclusion stems from a misunderstanding of the design of PLF's rewiring analysis and the mathematical properties of the CD index (our disruptiveness measure).
 HATWG's approach of comparing the average CD index in the observed and random networks is inappropriate because the rewiring algorithm effectively preserves a component of the CD index, $n_K$ (future papers citing the focal paper's references but not the focal paper) (see Fig.~\ref{fig:RandomNetworkComponents}).
 Therefore, similar trajectories between the average CD in the observed and rewired networks are expected, as we show formally in Sec.~\ref{sec:MathematicalPropertiesLargeRandom}.